 Other layout tips for better ROI include always making the important pages instantly accessible if there are many of them.
 If your website is getting complicated, it might be best to have a tracking header with all the necessary pages and a search bar.
 This can make things far easier to navigate, keeping the user in the loop at all times rather than making them scroll endlessly to reorient themselves.
 Easier navigation drives far more engagement and purchases.
 This can be especially useful for people using the website via cellphone, where navigation and typing can be more cumbersome.

-CTAs or call to action buttons can make customers far more willing to purchase items.
+CTAs or call-to-action buttons can make customers far more willing to purchase items.
 If your website layout allows it, CTAs can be immensely good at naturally leading consumers from content to purchase portals.
 Well-placed buttons can guide users to their purchase or convince people to buy a product from a related post.
 For example, a blog about a product with a CTA can be effective as it is less overt, while still targeting interested parties.

 A cluttered website or online store can be very off-putting if the layout doesn’t help it along.
 Storefronts with a lot to offer need to give consumers only the most important information, relying more on visuals when possible.
-If your business’ product is one that requires price deliberation or product customisation, your CTAs need to include ‘request quotation’ functions or a means of letting the make choices that alter the nature of their purchase.
+If your business’ product requires price deliberation or product customisation, your CTAs need to include ‘request quotation’ functions or a means of letting the make choices that alter the nature of their purchase.

 In this day and age, your website is the equivalent of your physical store.
 Like any store, it should be easy to navigate, offer instant customer service, and be pleasing to look at.
 Hopefully, these tips can help your business achieve these goals.